Himalayan drainage system

 This can be seen from the broad, deep, shallow valleys and the river maturity.

 These rivers have a fixed course.

-The Western Ghats act as the water divide between the major Peninsular Rivers.
+The Western Ghats is the water divide between the Peninsular Rivers.

 These rivers discharge their water in the Bay of Bengal and as small rivulets joining the Arabian Sea.

 With the exception of Narmada and Tapi, most of the major peninsular rivers flow from west to east.

 The Narmada and the Tapi flow through the rift valley.

 The Chambal, the Sind, the Betwa, the Ken, the Son from the northern part of the peninsula.

 These rivers belong to the Ganga River system.

 The Mahanadi, Godavari, Krishna, and Kaveri are the other important river systems of peninsular drainage.